FarmDyn/documentation/docs/template/manure.md

 Different application procedures for manure N are implemented, *ManApplicType*, including broad spread, drag hose spreader, injection of manure, and solid manure spread.
-The core variable is *v\_mandist* that represents the amount of manure in cubic meter.
+The core variable is *v\_mandist* that represents the amount of manure in distributed cubic meter.
 The different techniques are related to different application costs, labour requirements as well as effects on different emissions.
 Furthermore, manure application is linked to the nutrient balance (see chapter 2.11.2 and 2.11.3) and the manure storage (see chapter 2.9.2).